 Radial: DId they make any improvements?

-John: Yes, they finally got the whole thing on a really nice PC board.
-I went with a custom transformer.
+John: Yes, I went with a custom transformer.
 They were also powder-coating them.

 Radial: What happened to your main job as a recording engineer/producer during all of this?